rocketburst/portfolio/src/content/post/visualizing-linked-lists/index.md

 ---
-title: 'Visualizing Linked Lists and Their Operations - A Comprehensive Guide'
+title: 'Visualizing Linked Lists and Their Operations'
 description: 'Explore and visualize linked lists: singly and doubly.
 Understand their operations, implementations, and time complexities with Python examples.'
 publishDate: '4 July 2024'
 tags: ['python', 'tutorial', 'ds-algs']